-‘Contagion’ is now one of the most popular movies on iTunes because of the Wuhan coronavirus outbreak.
-Here’s how it compares to reality.
+‘Contagion’ is one of the most popular thrillers on iTunes because of the coronavirus outbreak.
+Here’s how the film compares to reality.

 - STR/AFP via Getty Images

-By contrast, the first person to die of the new coronavirus, a 61-year-old Wuhan resident, didn’t die until 11 days after the first case was reported.
-The virus also didn’t spread outside of China until January 13, two weeks into the outbreak.
+The first person to die of the new coronavirus, a 61-year-old Wuhan resident, died 11 days after the first case was reported.
+The virus didn’t spread outside of China until January 13, two weeks into the outbreak.

-Cases have been documented in 20 other countries beyond China.
+Cases have since been documented in 56 countries beyond China.

 By day 29 of the pandemic in the movie, 26 million people worldwide were dead.
-Thursday was day 29 of the coronavirus outbreak, and more than 210 people have died.
+January 30 was day 29 of the coronavirus outbreak, and more than 210 people had died at that point.

 - source